mozilla/legal-docs/firefox_lite_privacy_notice/en-US.md

 Firefox Lite displays content, such as Top Sites (websites suggested by Mozilla for first-time Firefox Lite users).

 * __Technical & Interaction data__: Firefox Lite sends us data such as the position, size and placement of content we suggest, as well as basic data about your interactions with Firefox Lite's suggested content.
-This includes the number of times suggested content is displayed or clicked.
+This includes the number of times suggested content is displayed or clicked and time spent engaging with suggestions.
+This also applies to “Life Feed” which is non-targeted localized news, games, deals and more offered by our partners in certain countries.
+See [here](https://support.mozilla.org/kb/life-feed-firefox-lite) for more details.

+* __Content data__: Some partners of suggested content send us aggregate metrics on the types of content people engage with, for example, sports or news.

 ### Measure and support our marketing